Find Your Production Planning Strategy

-Products and services (in the case of a small manufacturer, you could think of this as your interaction with customers) are where your revenue comes from.
+Products and services (in the case of a manufacturer, you could think of this as your interaction with customers) are where your revenue comes from.
 Therefore, it is essential for you to have a unified plan that meets company objectives.

 Without strategic planning, you risk overlooking business opportunities and making poor investment decisions.

 The purpose of taking the time to use a production planning strategy is to reduce labor costs, reduce carrying costs, maximize resources and meet deadlines.